 We ensure people are ready to work and drive safely by identifying and mitigating the leading causes of impairment.
 We define impairment as the inability to function normally or safely as a result of a number of factors – from chemical substances, like alcohol, opioids, cannabis, to physical factors, like fatigue as well as social factors and mental health wellbeing.

-A 501c3 nonprofit, chartered by Congress, with local Chapters, global networks and more than 50,000 members, NSC is committed to helping keep people safe wherever they are.
+As a 501c3 nonprofit, chartered by Congress, with local Chapters, global networks and more than 50,000 members, NSC relies on philanthropic funds to advance our mission to keep people safe from the workplace to anyplace.

 At NSC, we demonstrate our commitment to diversity, equity and inclusion through our culture and our values.
 Our culture embraces all people regardless of ancestry, color, national origin, race, gender identity, sex, sexual orientation, age, religion, physical or mental disability, or veteran status.* We boldly empower our team to model respect and dignity.
 We find impactful opportunities for growth and development.
 We create a safe environment that includes mental, physical, psychological, and emotional protections.
 To be NSC is to deliver our mission by working together — our employees, members, and stakeholders — in such a way that everyone feels a sense of belonging

 We believe that you can’t be safe if you don’t feel safe.
 Feeling safe requires a commitment to equitable policy implementation and promoting diversity in the safety profession.
 We must cultivate our own diverse, inclusive, and equitable work environment to deliver on our mission to save lives, from the workplace to anyplace.